 Q. How did you choose the teaching team for the new academy?

 Liz: Well, we wanted to make sure that our students receive the most up to date and comprehensive training possible so getting the right mix of tutors was vital.
-Our tutors are all highly skilled artists and tutors, working in make-up, hair, SFX, prosthetics, fashion and theatre.
+Amongst our tutors are a wealth of highly skilled artists and trained teachers, working in make-up, hair, SFX, prosthetics, fashion and theatre.
 We all have a very good working relationship and promote a strong work ethic, which makes for a very dynamic & inspiring learning environment.

 Q. Who have your tutors worked with?

 Tamsin: Our tutors have worked with an enormous amount of high profile actors, celebrities, directors, brands and production companies such as Disney and Marvel.
 The list is simply huge!
 But it covers a really extensive mix of actors and actresses, as well as sports, music and fashion personalities, and even royalty.
 So our tutors have a very diverse background, which is a massive benefit to our students.

 Liz: Some of the highest calibre acting clients our team have worked with include George Clooney, Johnny Depp, Dame Judi Dench, Penelope Cruz, Eddie Redmayne, Daniel Craig, Dame Helen Mirren, Hugh Jackman, Reese Witherspoon, Matt Damon, Halle Berry, Nicole Kidman and Daniel Radcliffe.
 The fashion and sports industry clients have included David Beckham, Lewis Hamilton, Thierry Henry, George Best, Naomi Campbell, Kate Moss, Alexander McQueen, Vivienne Westwood and Karl Lagerfeld.
 It’s so varied, and it’s this high level of professional experience that our students will be benefitting from.

 Q. What makes The Iver Make-up Academy different to other make-up schools?

 Renata: We teach in small but vibrant tutor groups, and most importantly, unlike other courses, we aren’t tied to an outdated curriculum.
 We can adapt our courses to meet the needs of the industry.
 Also, all of our courses are hands-on and are taught through practical demonstrations.
 We cover every aspect you would need to know to become a successful make-up and hair artist working in today’s media environment.
 The students receives daily feedback to ensure everyone understands and practises each technique.